Updated September 2023

 Best Towns and Attractions

 When it comes to the best towns and attractions along the Oregon Coast, there is a lot to cover.
 I’ve narrowed down the best and must-see spots along the coast.
-Below, you’ll find the list broken down into the main three regions of north, central, and south.
+Below, you’ll find the list broken down into three main regions: north, central, and south.
 The list is a combination of towns and highlights.
 Ready to start planning your epic coastal trip?

 Northern Oregon Coast

-Astoria Riverfront: Head here first along the Columbia River.
+Astoria Riverwalk: Head here first along the Columbia River.
 The historic corridor that is protected for pedestrians has museums, restaurants, and more.

 Oregon Film Museum: Astoria has its share of museums and for those interested in movies, you won’t want to miss this one.
 Each month it rotates a different exhibit on a movie made in Oregon.